BaltzarL/Blatzarsoft/README.md

 - [x] More language support (English and Swedish)
 - [ ] Upload to play store
 - [ ] Multiple account support

-## Can I trust this app with my login details?

-This entire app is fully open source, and you can personally inspect exactly what happens to your login details [here](https://github.com/Blatzar/Blatzarsoft/blob/master/app/src/main/java/com/blatzarsoft/blatzarsoft/LoginActivity.kt).
-Your login details are only used to contact the official Schoolsoft servers to retrieve your info and nothing else.